BettinaSDe/WeeklyProgress_Susanne/README.md

 Udacity NanodegreeFEND2018SusanneDedecke

+Week 2 April - 8 April 2018: I finally got reviewer approval for project 2 (Portfolio Site) this morning.
+I will now start working on project 3 (Memory Game).

+Week 26 March - 1 April 2018: I had the flu with high fever and could only work a little on my project 2. :-(

 Week 18 - 25 March 2018: I finally completed the first part of this Nanodegree "Web Foundations" and will use this week to work on my second project "Portfolio Project".
 For the Portfolio Project I will likely post a lot of questions in the live help on Slack.
 The next Friday I will be at a Health Hackathon where we program an application to be used by patients who wenter a clinic for a rehabilitation.
 This will also be very interesting.